BroadbandForum/obudpst/README.md

 **Setup Request**

-When the server receives the Setup request it will validate the request by checking the protocol version, the jumbo datagram support indicator, and the authentication data if utilized.
+When the server receives the Setup request it will validate the request by checking the authentication data (if utilized) as well as the protocol version and jumbo/traditional datagram support indicators.
 If the Setup request must be rejected, a Setup response will be sent back to the client with a corresponding command response value indicating the reason for the rejection.
 If the Setup request is accepted, a new test connection is allocated and initialized for the client.
 This new connection is associated with a new UDP socket allocated from the UDP ephemeral port range.
 A timer is then set for the new connection as a watchdog (in case the client goes quiet) and a Setup response is sent back to the client.
 The Setup response includes the new port number associated with the new test connection.
-Subsequently, if a Test Activation request is not received from the client on this new port number, the watchdog will close the socket and deallocate the connection.
+As of version 9.0.0, the server will immediately follow the Setup response with a Null request back to the client from the new port.
+This opens the server's firewall, if one is present, for the expected Test Activation request and subsequent data traffic.
+If a Test Activation request is not received from the client on this new port number, the watchdog will close the socket and deallocate the connection.

+*Note: If the server's firewall is using a complex ruleset and/or PAT, and the Null request is ineffective in opening the new port for inbound traffic from the client, access to all UDP ephemeral ports will need to be preconfigured on it.*

 **Setup Response**